oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ShopeePay

-1. Customer open Shopee app
+1. Open Shopee app
 1. Navigate to Setting → Apps Linked to ShopeePay
 1. Click unlink account for your merchant

 DANA

-1. Customer open DANA app
+1. Open DANA app
 1. Navigate to Account → Linked Accounts
 1. Click remove linking for your merchant
 1. If your customer's DANA account is frozen, then their account is temporarily unlinked.
 Once the account is unfrozen and the token has not expired, their account is automatically linked again.